SijmenHuizenga/Movie-Notifier/docs/System Specifications.md

 - [x] The `name` of the watcher must be between 3 and 50 characters.
 - [x] Users can only create watchers with their own `userid`.
 - [x] All fields can be updated by the owner (user with the same `userid`) except the watcher `id`.
 But since the `userid` can only be the one of the user that is executing the request this field cannot be changed.
-- [x] All users can retreve a watcher with any valid apikey and the id.
+- [x] All users can retrieve a watcher with any valid apikey and the id.
-- [x] The field `userid` will be ommitted when a user retreves a watcher by its id with an apikey that does not match the userid of the watcher because of privacy.
+- [x] The field `userid` will be omitted when a user retrieves a watcher by its id with an apikey that does not match the userid of the watcher because of privacy.
 - [x] The `end` timestamp must be later than the `begin` timestamp
 - [x] The `filters.startafter` timestamp must be before than the `filters.startbefore` timestamp
 - [ ] A user can have no more than 10 watchers that have overlapping `begin` to `end` periods to make sure there are never too many watchers watching at the same time.